Aneezakiran07/Data-Pipelining/README.md

 streamlit run app.py
 ```

-Then upload any CSV or Excel file and start cleaning.
+Upload a CSV or Excel file and start cleaning.

 ---

 ## How Column Selection Works

-Every cleaning operation uses the same interaction pattern.
-You see the operation described in plain text.
-Next to it is a dropdown that opens a popup.
-Inside is an "Apply to all" checkbox at the top, followed by individual checkboxes for each affected column.
-The action button is disabled until at least one column is checked.
-The label updates to show how many columns are selected.
+Each operation follows the same pattern.
+A description is shown with a dropdown selector.
+Inside the selector there is an apply to all option and individual column checkboxes.
+The action button activates only after selecting at least one column.
+The label updates to reflect the number of selected columns.

-This means you never accidentally apply a fix to columns you did not intend to touch.

 ---

 ## Data Privacy

 Everything runs locally.
-No data is sent anywhere.
-Your files stay on your machine.
+No data is sent externally.

 ---